 Unschooling isn’t just about education and children, it’s about how adults and children live together, and how adults and children get to be themselves while they learn, grow, and define themselves.

 My partner and I are entrepreneurs who see the importance of being producers, not just consumers.
 As people of color, we see the urgency in learning how to prioritize an understanding of how to provide for ourselves and contribute to our communities without relying on someone to employ us, or to fund our school district, or to see value in our lives.

 For my family, unschooling is a tool for decolonizing education and liberating ourselves from oppressive, exclusive systems.

 We believe in learning and living with education as an organic process that cannot reach its heights if it’s confined to a particular curriculum or set of instructions.
 It has to happen organically, with support and encouragement from our communities, and trust in our children to articulate their needs, and our ability to observe and support without trying to mold them.

 By researching, reporting on, and facilitating discussion around unconventional parenting and lifestyle choices for people of color in particular, I join the many others who have been working to create space for themselves to live, learn, and thrive in healthy relationships with children.

 To join me in working toward the liberation of people of color through radical self-expression and self-directed education, sign up for my newsletter by putting your name and email address below.

 My writings (in my books and freelance writing) are about personal leadership, personal power, ownership of self, valuing of culture, centering contributions to communities.
 I teach courses designed to help people make more space for their needs and to create systems for their own liberation.
-The weekly podcast I produce will continue to highlight people of color immersed in the reclaiming of themselves, or in some cases their children, and in all cases, their right to explore and express whoever they are authentically.
+The weekly podcast I produce will continue to highlight people of color immersed in the reclaiming their right to explore and express whoever they are authentically.